1dayac/Blackbird/README.md

 ./spades_compile.sh
 ```

 Blackbird binary can be found inside bin folder.
+Additionally, you should install and compile [SPAdes for blackbird](https://github.com/1dayac/spades_for_blackbird).

 ## Options